videlalvaro/videlalvaro.github.io/_posts/2014-08-27-some-papers-and-an-interesting-book.md

 <span class="meta">August 27 2014</span>

-In this post I would lake to share some papers I've found this week, along with a book on database replication techniques.
+In this post I would like to share some papers I've found this week, along with a book on database replication techniques.

 This week I started doing some research about replication in